artmetla/DejaView/docs/analysis/metrics.md

 1. The first table used is the `sched` table.
 This contains all the scheduling data available in the trace.
-Each scheduling "slice" is associated with a thread which is uniquely identified in Perfetto traces using its `utid`.
+Each scheduling "slice" is associated with a thread which is uniquely identified in DejaView traces using its `utid`.
 The two pieces of information needed from the sched table are the `dur` - short for duration, this is the amount of time the slice lasted - and the `utid` which will be used to join with the thread table.
 2. The next table is the thread table.
 This gives us a lot of information which is not particularly interesting (including its thread name) but it does give us the `upid`.
-Similar to `utid`, `upid` is the unique identifier for a process in a Perfetto trace.
+Similar to `utid`, `upid` is the unique identifier for a process in a DejaView trace.
 In this case, `upid` will refer to the process which hosts the thread given by `utid`.
 3. The final table is the process table.
 This gives the name of the process associated with the original sched slice.